marysia/marysia.github.io/_posts/2019-03-11-group-convolutions.markdown

 author: Marysia Winkels
 permalink: /blog/data-efficiency/
 categories: AI-projects
 abstract: "Artificial intelligence has the opportunity to cause a huge disruption in the way healthcare operates, but gathering enough data for training remains a challenge.
-So what if, instead of focusing all our energy on this data collection process, we can adjust our deep learning algorithms to require less data?"
+So what if, instead of focusing all our energy on this data collection process, we can adjust our deep learning algorithms to require less data instead?"
 ---
 ### Summary
 Artificial intelligence has the opportunity to cause a huge disruption in the way healthcare operates, but gathering enough data for training remains a challenge.
 So what if, instead of focusing all our energy on this data collection process, we can adjust our deep learning algorithms to require less data?